Flagsmith/flagsmith/docs/docs/deployment/index.md

 Running the API has the following hard dependencies:

 - Postgres database - the main data store.
-We have tested and run against Postgres v11.12 but it can work for other versions too.
+Postgres 12 or later is required.

 The API can also optionally make use of the following 3rd party services: